Yefrosinya Zenkova: World War II activities

-In order to better monitor activities at the Obol railroad junction Zenkova got a job working as an assistant to an accountant at the station and another partisan, Nikolai Alekseyev, found work as the station switchman.
-When Alekseyev found a shipment of tanks in one of the trains he quickly transferred the information up the chain of command to Moscow, and the Soviet Air Force sent out bombers to destroy the shipment.
+In order to better monitor activities at the Obol railroad junction, Zenkova got a job working as an assistant to an accountant at the station and another partisan, Nikolai Alekseyev, found work as the station switchman.
+When Alekseyev found a shipment of tanks in one of the trains, he quickly transferred the information up the chain of command to Moscow, and the Soviet Air Force sent out bombers to destroy the shipment.
 The partisans themselves also directly engaged in arms stockpiling and sabotage, causing the collision of a train full of SS men with a resupply train.
-When Zenkova was provided with magnetic mines she found creative ways to hide them for delivery, even baking one info a loaf of bread to avoid detection.
+When Zenkova was provided with magnetic mines, she found creative ways to hide them for delivery, even baking one info a loaf of bread to avoid detection.
 One mine she had given to a partisan was placed under the car of a high-ranking SS official, and ended up killing him and three other SS members in the car.
 They also blew up a power plant, a brick factory, a pumping station, a flax processing factory, and mined a highway in addition to removing pieces of train-track at vital areas.
 After the group was betrayed to the Germans by a member, mass arrests ensued; Zenkova survived because she had been away in Polotsk at the time the arrests began.
-When she began returned from Polotsk, Arkady Barbashov warned her of what was happening and the two managed to escape to join the V.I.
+When she began returning from Polotsk, Arkady Barbashov warned her of what was happening and the two managed to escape to join the V.I.
 Lenin Sirotinsk Partisan Brigade.
-Because the Germans could not find Zenkova they arrested her mother Marfa instead and executed her in her daughter's place as a form of collective punishment.
+Because the Germans could not find Zenkova, they arrested her mother Marfa instead and executed her in her daughter's place as a form of collective punishment.

 Later life

-After the war Zenkova raised the three children of a relative who had died in the war and became a member of the Communist Party in 1945.
+After the war, Zenkova raised the three children of a relative who had died in the war and became a member of the Communist Party in 1945.
 As an instructor in the District Komosmol Committee Zenkova assisted in the reconstruction of the city that had been badly damaged during the war.
-In 1967 she changed jobs and worked at the city military recruitment center.
+In 1967, she changed jobs and worked at the city military recruitment center.
 She was a popular public speaker, speaking at factories, schools, and military units.
-In 1958 she was declared a Hero of the Soviet Union and in 1976 declared an Honorary Citizen of Vitebsk.
-With her health deteriorating she died in 1984 at the age of 60 and was buried in the Mazurin Cemetery of Vitebsk.
+In 1958, she was declared a Hero of the Soviet Union and in 1976 declared an Honorary Citizen of Vitebsk.
+With her health deteriorating, she died in 1984 at the age of 60 and was buried in the Mazurin Cemetery of Vitebsk.